pmelchi/pmelchi.github.io/_drafts/2020-06-04-mssql-datetime.markdown

 I made a couple changes and this code was working perfectly fine in one of my environments but it was failing in a second environment (Classic developer complaining becuase it works fine in his computer - Everyone)

+#How I found it
+I started looking in hibernate and how it was trying to do the save, maybe you are already aware of this but when you invoke the *save* method, hibernate will
+1) Try to fine the PK in the cache
+2) Try to find the PK in the DB
+3) If found, then update
+4) If NOT found, then insert

+It was always inserting, I had a table with a composed key which included some string, number and the timestamp, but then I noticed that during the query phase it was not finding the entity, why?

+[2020-06-02 11:06:17,323] WebContainer : 0 org.hibernate.loader.Loader DEBUG - Bound [8] parameters total
+[2020-06-02 11:06:17,382] WebContainer : 0 org.hibernate.jdbc.AbstractBatcher DEBUG - about to open ResultSet (open ResultSets: 0, globally: 0)
+[2020-06-02 11:06:17,382] WebContainer : 0 org.hibernate.loader.Loader DEBUG - processing result set
+[2020-06-02 11:06:17,383] WebContainer : 0 org.hibernate.loader.Loader DEBUG - done processing result set **(0 rows)**

+###Let's create the same query
+So I decided to run the same query

+I tried everything from strings, date, calendar, different timezones
+- Date: 0 rows
+- Calendar: 0 rows
+- Calendar with different timezone, because someone mentioned UTC was the standard: 0 rows
+- String: 1 row, *for some reason I can't understand if you pass a string, it will be casted correctly*

+I believe that the real test is to *select* you row by some other field and then try again with your *timestamp* and so I did

 #The solution
 There're 2 ways to solve this issue
 1. Change your compatibility level